-This type has soft, tender, kernels with a sweetness level between that of the standard type and supersweet type.
+This type has soft, tender kernels with a sweetness level between the standard and supersweet types.
 It can be stored longer than standard sweet corn but not as long as supersweet corn.
 Popular varieties include American Dream and Honey n’ Pearl.

 How To Grow Corn